buriihenry/Used-Car-Price-Prediction/README.md

 If everything goes well, you should  be able to see the predcited vaule on the HTML page!

-Hit Star if you like this project:
+Hit $ add-stars -r if you like this project: